 That is harder to answer than you might think.
 The reason for this is that there is a difference between what sport science thinks is best and what shoe manufacturers make.

-But people have been around a lot longer than trainers have.
-We are designed by nature to be able to walk, run, hunt and gather without shoes.
-Our feet have an incredibly thick skin and amazing feedback system that works with the support muscles in our legs and hips to allow for heavy impacts and excellent balance.
+But people have been around a lot longer than trainers.
+We are designed by nature to be able to walk, run and sprint without shoes.
+Our feet have thick skin and a feedback system that works with the support muscles in our legs and hips to allow for heavy impacts and excellent balance.

 You can read about all these studies in a long article by Dr. Froncioni, an orthopedic surgeon (worth reading though).